Sun Is Shining (Lost Frequencies song)

 "The Sun Is Shining Down" is a song written by J.J.Grey of the musical formation JJ Grey & Mofro.
 It is included in their 2007 album Country Ghetto.

 Lost Frequencies made an adaptation and remix changing the title slightly to "Sun Is Shining" and included it in his 2018 album Alive and Feeling Fine.
 "Sun Is Shining" was released on 9 August 2019 becoming a hit in Belgium, Felix de Laet's home country.
-Although not credited in the title, the featuring vocals of the song are those of Vince Freeman.
+Although not credited in the title, the song's featured vocals are by Vince Freeman.
 The song is a crossover between House music of a religious theme and lyrics.

 Credits

 The lyrics are credited to J.J.
 Grey and the arrangement to Felix de Laet who uses the stage name Lost Frequencies in his productions.
-The 2018 album also includes a Delux Remix of the song as well.
+The 2018 album also includes a Deluxe Remix of the song.

 According to Felix de Laet, the title of his album Alive and Feeling Fine actually came to him thanks to the refrain lyrics "I'm alive and I'm feeling fine" in the song "Sun Is Shining".

 "The Sun Is Shining Down"

 The original "The Sun Is Shining Down" written by JJ Grey of the musical formation JJ Grey & Mofro appears in their 2007 album Country Ghetto.
 Although never a single, it was very popular in the formation's live performances.
-The Lost Frequencies' adaptation keeps the lyrics to the original in its entirety.
+The Lost Frequencies' adaptation keeps the lyrics original in their entirety.

 Context

 The songwriter J.J.
-Grey says that in writing the lyrics of "The Sun Is Shining Down", he was inspired by a perceived conversation between his grandfather and grandmother when she was taking him to hospital as he had fallen seriously ill.
-It's Grey's perception of "the last words they had together" as he explains in the beginning of a live video release of the song.
+Grey says that in writing the lyrics of "The Sun Is Shining Down", he was inspired by a perceived conversation between his grandfather and grandmother when she was taking him to the hospital as he had fallen seriously ill.
+It's Grey's perception of "the last words they had together" as he explains at the beginning of a live video release of the song.
 She asks him: "How many more days can you hold out / How much longer can you wait?" and he answers: "Glory, Glory - Hallelujah / The sun is shining, shining down / Glory, Glory - Hallelujah / I'm alive and I'm feeling, feeling fine" Grey says in the excerpt from the video that his grandfather never made it to the hospital and died on the way.